DasikaMadhu/WQU-ADSL-Notes/Python Basics.md

             ```
       -  **How to split strings?**
          - Using the **split()** method splits the string into substrings
-         - Assign the split parts to other strings
+         - You can assign the split parts to other strings
             ```
             my_string = "Hello, World!"
 	       my_string.split(","))                                    # ['Hello', ' World!']